auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### Role of Refresh Token in credentials validity

-`hasValid(minTTL:)` no longer returns `true` if a Refresh Token is present.
+The `hasValid(minTTL:)` method no longer returns `true` if a Refresh Token is present.
 Now, only the Access Token expiration (along with the `minTTL` value) determines the return value of `hasValid(minTTL:)`.

 Note that `hasValid(minTTL:)` is no longer being called in `credentials(withScope:minTTL:parameters:headers:callback:)` _before_ the biometrics authentication.
 If you were relying on this behavior, you'll need to call `hasValid(minTTL:)` before `credentials(withScope:minTTL:parameters:headers:callback:)` yourself.

-You'll also need to call `hasValid(minTTL:)` before `credentials(withScope:minTTL:parameters:headers:callback:)` yourself if you're not using a Refresh Token.
+You'll also need to call `hasValid(minTTL:)` before `credentials(withScope:minTTL:parameters:headers:callback:)` yourself if you're not using Refresh Tokens.
 Otherwise, that method will now produce a `CredentialsManagerError.noRefreshToken` error when the credentials are not valid and there is no Refresh Token available.

 #### Thread-safety when renewing credentials